kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO BUG CP/M screen clearing not working well
 * TODO BUG CP/M keyboard entry not great

-* DONE BUG LED only updates if the screen updates.
-Issuing a set pos 0 to force LCD write
-* DONE BUG If : word is in caps it wont work.
-This could be connected with caps on LIST which only works if given as lcase.
-* DONE BUG Need to fix numbers and/or punc in uwords
-* DONE BUG Uword can't have a numeric in the word name????
-Odd...
-Nor special char?
-* DONE BUG Future bug? stack imbalance on storage_read.
-Needs a pop of de if no record found.
-Have added code watch for further issues

 Hardware/PCB Design Enhancements: